HomeArt10 Most Influential Painters in Western Painting

 10 Most Influential Painters in Western Painting

-Western painting has gone through various changes over the years.
-Several artists have made a contribution through their paintings and influence on other painters.
+Western painting has changed a great deal over the centuries.
+Many artists have contributed through their own paintings and through their influence on those who came after them.

-Here are some of the most influential painters in Western paintings and some of their contributions.
+Here are some of the most influential painters in Western art, along with a few of their contributions.

 1. Pablo Picasso